GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 # cat /proc/sys/fs/file-max
 ```

-Please note, the command may vary depending on the OS flavor used.
+Please note, the command may vary depending on the OS in use.

 ```
 echo 65535 > /proc/sys/fs/file-max**